 The surveys seem invaluable but, there are also challenges like areas of ambiguity for the utilization and implementation of them.
 It is unclear for what purpose a climate survey would be used: “Is it intended as a consumer information tool, an institutional improvement tool, an enforcement mechanism or some combination of all three?”
 The answer to this question could have a substantial impact on how a survey is designed and on how schools and others react to its results.

 However, the plausibility of how these tests results can impact schools across the nation is incremental and erases many doubts.
-But, the usage and implementation continues to be questioned.
-As legislation improved and becomes widespread, we will begin to see change in colleges and universities.
+But, the usage and implementation continue to be questioned.
+As legislation improved and becomes widespread, we will begin to see a change in colleges and universities.
 California and New York provide proof that Campus Climate Surveys and “Yes Means Yes” legislation can work and be properly enforced.

 New York and California are two out of fifty states to enact “Yes Means Yes” legislation requiring Campus Climate Surveys and legislation against sexual assault state-wide.
 As these forerunners continue to implement their policies, they set an example for the rest of the states to follow.